teggno/azure-comments-client/README.md

 * Provide the whole thing as a cheap service (i.e. support tenants (maybe just have an azure resource group for each tenant)).
 If do this, blog about it.
 * Add a react version.
 * When a comment author has provided an email address, he might want to get notified about replies to his comment. (must prevent spamming though)
+* Make Comment Administration/moderation available as a PWA

+### Moderation features
+* Get email notification upon new comments that have to be moderated.
+Email contains a link to a page where comment can be moderated.
+* Open a page with a list of comments that have to be moderated.
+List items are links to page described above.
+Must be logged in to see this pages and the comments shown there.